mch100/Lab5/README.md

 This code shows the if statement that tests it the user inputs a D, which signifies they like dogs, or a c, which tells the program the user likes cats.

 HOW TO CONTRIBUTE:
-when contributing, please fork this project and send in a pull request which will then tell the origional creators that you wish to suggest how to update or change the written code.
+when contributing, please fork this project, make your changes and create a pull request which will then tell the origional creators that you wish to suggest how to update or change the written code.

+The license we used is the Academic Free Licese v.
+3.0.
+This license prevents anyone from selling or using this code for business.